Training Terms and Conditions

-From 1 January 2018 the BRC requirement for Body Protectors was also updated.
+From 1 January 2022 the BRC requirement for Body Protectors was also updated.
 BRC will no longer accept BETA Level 2000.
-All body protectors MUST be approved to BETA Level 3 2009 as detailed in the following document: 2019 BRC Back Protector Standards.
+All body protectors MUST be approved to BETA Level 3 2009 or 2018 as detailed in the following document: 2022 BRC BP STANDARDS v1.

 The organisers have taken reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take reasonable precautions to avoid and prevent accidents.
 Neither the organisers nor The British Horse Society accept responsibility for any accident, injury, loss or illness to horse, rider, spectator or property while present at this clinic.

 Emergency first aid is available by calling ‘999’.

 Can we please remind everyone that when booking onto one of our clinics the onus is on you to advise the organiser as soon as you realise you may have a problem attending through horse, rider or transport problems.
 The Club generally run clinics as non-profit making and therefore once the times and groups have been issued (which we try to do so as late as possible) we are obliged to pay the venue and instructor for the hours booked and anyone cancelling after times are out will lose their booking fee unless the space can be filled by someone else.

 PLEASE REMEMBER TO CLEAR UP ANY DROPPINGS OR LOOSE HAY FROM THE VENUE BEFORE DEPARTURE